temach/reports/CIA-LAB-2-Booting.md

 (source: https://github.com/torvalds/linux/blob/master/init/main.c and https://developer.ibm.com/articles/l-linuxboot/).

 The init process is left to continue booting the user environment in user space.
-The job of init is to load all services and user-space tools, mount all partitions listed in /etc/fstab.
+The job of init in Ubuntu is to load all services and user-space tools, mount all partitions listed in /etc/fstab, configure networking.
 And finally to present the user with a login screen for the freshly booted system.

 The details of userspace boot depend on the particular GNU/Linux distribution.